-To obtain your certificate coded "F", you must have completed the "Introduction to Hunting with a Firearm" course.
+To obtain a certificate coded "A", you must have completed the "Introduction to Hunting with Bows or Crossbows" course.

 For each lesson, you'll need to pass a knowledge test to access the next lesson.
 If you don't pass the test, you have to review the lesson and take the test again.